mtss92/CryptoQuote/README.md

 # CryptoQuote
-CryptoQuote is a web app that shows the latest cryptocurrency prices in different currencies like USD, EUR, BRL, GBP, and AUD.
+CryptoQuote is a web api that shows the latest cryptocurrency prices in different currencies like USD, EUR, BRL, GBP, and AUD.

 ## Prerequisites